Text by Frances Pollitt and Rosanne Adams-Junkins

 Items contributed by Eliot Bahá’í Archives, William Fogg Library, and Maine Historical Society

 Green Acre, a Bahá’í Center of Learning, began as the Green Acre Conferences in 1894 on a hill overlooking the Piscataqua River in Eliot.

 Item Contributed by

 William Fogg Library

 Sarah Jane Farmer (1847-1916), was a resident of Eliot.
-She desired to present to summer vacationers lectures on peace, world religions, health, and social issues, while they also enjoyed the pure air and natural beauty of Maine.
-Farmer invited great thinkers, religionists, philosophers and scientists to her Green Acre Conferences to speak with the local residents and summer guests.
+In 1892 she envisioned offering summer vacationers lectures on peace, world religions, health, and social issues, while these same visitors also enjoyed the pure air and natural beauty of Maine.
+Farmer invited great thinkers, religionists, philosophers and scientists from all over the world to her Green Acre Conferences to speak with the local residents and summer guests.

-Farmer was the daughter of humanitarian Hannah Tobey Shapleigh Farmer, (1823-1893), of Eliot, and pioneer electrical inventor Moses Gerrish Farmer (1820-1893) of Boscawen, New Hampshire.
-The Farmers were transcendentalists and Sarah grew up knowing such renowned and accomplished people as Sojourner Truth, Harriet Beecher Stowe, Harriet Tubman, Julia Ward Howe, and John Greenleaf Whitter.
+Farmer was the daughter of humanitarian Hannah Tobey Shapleigh Farmer (1823-1891) of Eliot, and pioneer electrical inventor Moses Gerrish Farmer (1820-1893) of Boscawen, New Hampshire.
+The Farmers were Transcendentalists and Sarah grew up knowing such renowned and accomplished people as Sojourner Truth, Harriet Beecher Stowe, Harriet Tubman, Julia Ward Howe, and John Greenleaf Whittier.
 These associations contributed to Farmer’s understanding of social problems and the importance of peace, freedom, and equality.

-In 1892 Farmer and four Eliot businessmen opened the Eliot Hotel, rechristened "Green Acre" by poet John Greenleaf Whitter.
-In 1894 Sarah established summer sessions called "The Green Acre Conferences" which became so popular that the hotel inn overflowed and tents were set up to house the guests.
+In 1892 Farmer and four Eliot businessmen opened the Eliot Hotel, rechristened "Green Acre" by poet John Greenleaf Whittier.
+In 1894 Sarah Farmer established summer sessions called "The Green Acre Conferences" which became so popular that the hotel inn overflowed and tents were set up to house the guests.